trickys-dev/docs-website/docs/stormworks/auth.md

 - Checks if you are authorized on the server you joined, if not then you will be AutoAuthed.
 - Checks if you are authorized and have a valid boat license.
 This is only needed if you have a boat license.

-## I have Auth But can't Spawn Boats?
+## I have Auth But Can't Spawn Boats?

 You need a boat license for the AutoAuth System to authorize you to spawn boats.